-No. Grade Description S.01 А DEVELOPMENT TEAMS The licence applicant must at least have the following development teams within its legal entity, another legal entity included in the reporting perimeter or a club affiliated to its legal entity: a) at least two development teams within the age range of 15 to 21; b) at least one development team within the age range of 10 to 14; c) at least one team below the age of 10.
+No. Grade Description S.01 A DEVELOPMENT TEAMS The licence applicant must at least have the following development teams within its legal entity, another legal entity included in the reporting perimeter or a club affiliated to its legal entity: a) at least two development teams within the age range of 15 to 21; b) at least one development team within the age range of 10 to 14; c) at least one team below the age of 10.
 The development teams in the above age ranges a) and b) must participate in official leagues / competitions which are recognised by the IFA and which are played over the course of a season at national, regional or local level.
 All development players affiliated with the licence applicant must be registered with the IFA in line with the FIFA Regulations on the Status and Transfer of Players (including names, date of birth and team).
-Development teams in children football (criteria c) above) are not obliged to take part in official competitions.
-For these teams suitable events should be organised (mini-tournaments, youth gatherings on local level, etc.) in order to provide fun and give them the opportunity to gain experience playing with other children teams.
-No mandatory registration of these players with IFA is required.
+Development teams in children's football (criteria c) above) are not obliged to take part in official competitions.
+For these teams' suitable events should be organised (mini-tournaments, youth gatherings on local level, etc.) in order to provide fun and give them the opportunity to gain experience playing with other children teams.
+No mandatory registration of these players with the IFA is required.
 S.02 Α APPROVED WRITTEN YOUTH DEVELOPMENT PROGRAMME The licence applicant must have a written youth development programme approved by the IFA.
-The licensor must verify and evaluate the implementation of the approved youth development programme.
-This education programme must include as a minimum the following (REFER TO ANNEXE A): a) Objectives and the philosophy of the youth development programme; b) Organisation of development sector (organisational chart, bodies involved, relation to licence applicant, development teams, etc.); c) Personnel (technical, medical, administrative, etc.) and required minimum qualifications; d) Infrastructure available for the development sector (training and match facilities, others); e) Financial resources (available budget, contribution by licence applicant, players or local community, etc.); f) Football education programme for the different age groups (playing skills, technical, tactical and physical); g) Education programme on the "Laws of the Game"; h) Education programme on anti-doping; i) Education programme on integrity; j) Medical support for the development players (incl. medical checks); k) Boview and faceback process to evaluate the results and the achievements of k) Review and feedback process to evaluate the results and the achievements of the set objectives; I) Validity of the programme (at least 3 years but maximum 7 years).
+The licensor must verify the implementation of the approved youth development programme and evaluate its quality.
+This education programme must include as a minimum the following (REFER TO ANNEXE A): a) Objectives and the philosophy of the youth development programme; b) Organisation of development sector (organisational chart, bodies involved, relation to licence applicant, development teams, etc.); c) Personnel (technical, medical, administrative, etc.) and required minimum qualifications; d) Infrastructure available for the development sector (training and match facilities, others); e) Financial resources (available budget, contribution by licence applicant, players or local community, etc.); f) Football education programme for the different age groups (playing skills, technical, tactical and physical); g) Education programmes (Laws of the Game; anti-doping; integrity; anti-racism) h) Medical support for the development players (incl. maintaining medical records); i) Review and feedback process to evaluate the results and the achievements of the set objectives; j) Validity of the programme (at least 3 years but maximum 7 years).